Recycling systems for stable material cycles.

 3. 03

-Integrate modules
+Integrate components

 Mechanical systems, conveying technology, washing technology, separation technology and optical sorting are implemented as an overall process.